syncfusion-content/javascript-docs/js/ReportViewer/Create-aspnet-web-api-service.md

 In this section, you will use the new ASP.NET web project templates to create a Web API for Report Viewer to process the report actions.

 1.Open Visual Studio 2012, from the File menu, select New Project.
 2.Select the Visual C#, Web project type from the project type, then select the ASP.NET Empty Web Application project type.
-Set the project's Name to “ReportViewerWebAPIService” then click OK.
+Set the project name then click OK.

 ![Creating a new ASP.NET Empty Web Application Project](images/report-service/aspnet-empty-application.png)